Sharon Barker: Awards and honors

 Barker received the Mary Hatwood Futrell Award from the National Education Association in 1997.
-She is also the recipient of the Mabel Sine Wadsworth Women's Health Achievement Award (1997), the Woman of the Year citation from the Bangor and Maine Federation of Business and Professional Women (1999), and the Sarah Orne Jewett Award (2004), recognizing lifetime achievement in advocating for women and girls in the areas of "health care, poverty, sexual assault, juvenile justice, gender equity, education and peace", from the Maine Women's Fund.
+She was also the recipient of the Mabel Sine Wadsworth Women's Health Achievement Award (1997), the Woman of the Year citation from the Bangor and Maine Federation of Business and Professional Women (1999), and the Sarah Orne Jewett Award of the Maine Women’s Fund (2004), recognizing lifetime achievement in advocating for women and girls in the areas of "health care, poverty, sexual assault, juvenile justice, gender equity, education and peace", from the Maine Women's Fund.
 She was inducted into the Maine Women's Hall of Fame in 2009.

 Personal life

-Barker and her partner, John Hoyt, have two sons.
+Barker and her life partner, John S. Hoyt, had two sons.

+Barker died on November 18, 2023.